-These are online courses, taught using Zoom
+This is an online music class, taught using Zoom

-July 7-30: Jazz Theory and Improvisation I
+Jazz Theory and Improvisation I

-August 4-27: Jazz Theory and Improvisation II
+Jazz Theory and Improvisation II

-In this course we will learn how to read a lead sheet, create simple jazz piano voicings, build solid bass lines and start to create improvised melodies over simple chord progressions and jazz standards.
+For participants continuing on to the Winter term, we will learn how to read a lead sheet, create simple jazz piano voicings, build solid bass lines and start to create improvised melodies over simple chord progressions and jazz standards.
 Topics will include: seventh chords and nomenclature, modes of the major and minor scales, basic substitution and function; the ii-V-I progression, chord extensions, tips for melodic writing and bass line construction.